Our car accident attorneys know crashes differ in many ways, including the:

 - Distracted driving – When a driver allows talking on a cell phone, texting while driving, talking with passengers, reading a GPS device, eating, drinking, grooming or any number of other distractions to get in the way of safe driving.

-- Drunk driving – When a driver operates a motor vehicle with a blood-alcohol concentration of 0.08 or higher in violation of the law or when the driver’s mental and physical faculties are otherwise impaired by alcohol, drugs or both.
+- Drunk driving – When a driver operates a motor vehicle with a blood-alcohol concentration of 0.08 or higher in violation of the law or when the driver’s mental and physical faculties are otherwise impaired by alcohol, drugs, or both.

 - Drowsy driving – When a driver’s ability to safely operate a vehicle is impaired by fatigue (a factor that often arises in commercial truck accidents).
-Drowsy driving may also result from taking a medication.
+Drowsy driving may also result from taking medication.

-In some cases, fault is not attributable to another driver.
+In some cases, the fault is not attributable to another driver.
 Instead, it is based on factors such as:

-- Defective road conditions – The negligence of a state or federal agency may be to blame for poorly designed, constructed or maintained roads that cause an auto accident to occur.
+- Defective road conditions – The negligence of a state or federal agency may be to blame for poorly designed, constructed, or maintained roads that cause an auto accident to occur.

-- Defective automotive parts – A crash may be caused by a tire blowout, tread separation, faulty brakes or a faulty ignition switch.
-In some cases, the injuries in an accident may be worsened by a defective airbag, seat belt or safety seat.
+- Defective automotive parts – A crash may be caused by a tire blowout, tread separation, faulty brakes, or a faulty ignition switch.
+In some cases, the injuries in an accident may be worsened by a defective airbag, seat belt, or safety seat.

-Florence Car Wreck: Types of Impact
+South Carolina Car Wreck: Types of Impact

 The type of impact can often point to the cause of the crash and explain the severity of injuries suffered by victims.
 Examples are: